Nextflow

 register_pipeline_metadata(args.output, run)

-!python register_scrnaseq_run.py --input scrnaseq_input --output scrnaseq_output
+python register_scrnaseq_run.py --input scrnaseq_input --output scrnaseq_output